tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 # Version history

 About versions, they are hell!
 After personal experience of having different versions for each module / produced jar which was close to impossible to keep track of which was compatible with which, I decided to go with just one and the same version for all modules of the tool.
 This has the side effect of changes in any submodule, even the editor, which probably not everyone uses, will change the version for all even though no changes have been done for some modules.
 What have changed for each version is documented below so that you can determine if upgrading to the latest version is wanted/needed or not.

+## 1.4.1

+Only fixes in editor!

+* The popup windows now only popup over the editor window.
+The fullscreen popups worked badly on different platforms which reserves different parts of the screen.

+* Disabled rounded corner popup windows since they also worked with different quality on different platforms.

+* Added editor function to _Alt-Tab or something_ around opened files in the editor.
+For this to work at all you need to open configuration and set a keyboard compination that triggers this.
+There is no failsafe default that works on all platforms.
+The config is called "content switch keyboard shortcut".

 ## 1.4